doverhill/ChaosLab/README.md

 * text drawing in console
 * Supporting IDL in console for shell to work
 * Shell application
+* add support for multiple services in default server code structure (self.clients not aware of service_handle atm)
+* host fs server

 ## Todo

-* add support for multiple services in default server code structure (self.clients not aware of service_handle atm)
 * vfs server

+* simple tornado IDL to build simple tornado apps:
-* host fs server
+    * shell
+    * file browser
+    * text editor

 * service subscribe syscall to tell storm that we want to connect to a service, subsequent event_wait will return action when service is available -> cleaner startup
 * no channel_signal queue in kernel
 * stormFs server
 * server hotswap using service_subscribe syscall
-* simple tornado IDL to build simple tornado apps: shell, filebrowser
 * rip redox kernel and modify it to run chaos apps if license allows it
 * capabilities / claims / rights